Project-1

 This project proposal aims to establish an eye-tracking setting to

-research the factors that affect cognitive activities in information and
+research the factors that affect cognitive activities in information

 communication technologies (ICT) based learning environments (i.e.